Hygrocybe cantharellus

 Hygrocybe cantharellus, commonly known as chanterelle waxy cap, is an agaric (gilled mushroom) in the family Hygrophoraceae.
-It is found in eastern North America and Australia.
 The European Hygrocybe lepida was previously referred to this name, but is now known to be distinct.

+The orangish cap is up to 2.5 cm wide and the reddish stem 8 cm tall and 4 mm thick.
+It can resemble members of its genus such as the uncommon H. coccineocrenata.

+It is found in North America and Australia.